 OTR, Local, Dedicated and Regional.
 PAM provides dry van truckload, expedited truckload, intermodal, and logistics services throughout the United States, most PAM truck driving jobs are dedicated runs.

 PAM operates short haul, medium haul, as well as long haul freight.
 Initially, most drivers will begin in the OTR division hauling long haul and medium haul freight.
 But even in the OTR division, drivers will get home on average ever 2 to 3 weeks, which is more often than most other OTR carriers.
-After 6 to 12 months, drivers will become eligible for more regionalized and dedicated freight.
+In as little as 3 months drivers will become eligible for more regionalized and dedicated freight.
 It's important to note, however, that a regional or dedicated position is not guaranteed.